franklintiel/django-semantic-ui/README.md

 # settings.py
 SEMANTIC_UI_VERSION = '^2.4.2'
 ```
-- SEMANTIC_DIRNAME by default is 'semantic'', if you defined a custom dirname for the JS and CSS files when the Semantic UI Framework was installed (step 4), you need to add it on this settings.
+- SEMANTIC_DIRNAME by default is 'semantic'', if you have defined a custom dirname for the JS and CSS files when the Semantic UI Framework was installed (step 4), you need to add it on this settings.
 ```python
 # settings.py
 SEMANTIC_DIRNAME = 'semantic'
 ```
-- DSU_JQUERY_URL by default is 'https://code.jquery.com/jquery-3.1.1.min.js', if you want define a custom path to you jquery, so, you can use this template tag.
+- DSU_JQUERY_URL by default is 'https://code.jquery.com/jquery-3.1.1.min.js', if you have defined a custom path to you jquery, so, you can use this template tag.
 ```python
 # settings.py
 DSU_JQUERY_URL = '...your jquery path...'